There’s No Place Like HouseBy Rachel Zients Schinderman

-I really want a house.
+I really want a house with great outdoor design – home numbers and letters.
 I really want a yard where I can throw my son a big birthday party.
 The mom in me wants to buy curtains and keep a tidy home that is ours, that will serve as the other character in the stories of our children’s childhood.

 I grew up in an apartment building in New York City.
 I loved it.
 I rode my bike though our hallways and went on adventures up and down our elevator.
 I didn’t know anything else.
 I didn’t know that children played outside until their parents called them in.
 And now that I know it, I want it.
 It seems so adult.
 It’s the thing to do.
 I think the truth is, my son might not know anything different, just like me on West End Ave, where fun was when the mailman let me help him.
 But if I’m honest, I want a yard for the ease of having my son just run around in the back so I know exactly where he is and don’t have to schlep him to the park constantly.
 I want laundry at my fingertips, not down a flight of stairs and a pocket full of quarters.
 I want to paint a room or scratch a floor and not worry what someone else might say.
 In short, I want to be a grown up.